Implementing Cisco Service Provider Next-Generation Core Network Services v1.2 - SPCORE (Professional)

 Back to Top

-- » Features of MPLS and how MPLS labels are assigned and distributed
+- » Describe the features of MPLS, and how MPLS labels are assigned and distributed

-- » Requirements for traffic engineering in modern networks that must attain optimal resource utilization
+- » Discuss the requirement for traffic engineering in modern networks that must attain optimal resource utilization

-- » QoS and the need to implement it
+- » Describe the concept of QoS and explain the need to implement QoS

 - » Classify and mark network traffic to implement an administrative policy requiring QoS